rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 ### Manage Upstream Cluster Nodes Directly with RKE2

-As Rancher can be particularly demanding on the local cluster, especially in large scale scenarios, it is recommended to have full control of its configuration and its nodes.
-For example, when Rancher nodes experience high resource usage, standard Linux troubleshooting techniques and tools are recommended to identify whether Rancher, Kubernetes components, or OS components are the root cause of the excess resource consumption.
+As Rancher can be very demanding on the upstream cluster, especially at scale, you should have full administrative control of the cluster's configuration and nodes.
+To identify the root cause of excess resource consumption, use standard Linux troubleshooting techniques and tools.
+This can aid in distinguishing between whether Rancher, Kubernetes, or operating system components are causing issues.

 Although managed Kubernetes services make it easier to deploy and run Kubernetes clusters, they are discouraged for the upstream cluster in high scale scenarios.
 Managed Kubernetes services typically limit access to configuration and insights on individual nodes and services.